Definition:

 Criticisms

-1. What counts as a collocation?
-The boundary between free combinations, collocations, and fixed expressions is fuzzy and variable across languages.
-Different researchers and dictionaries set different frequency thresholds for “collocation” status.
+- Boundary fuzziness: The distinction between free combinations, collocations, and fixed expressions is fuzzy; different researchers and dictionaries apply different frequency thresholds for “collocation” status.

 Social Media Sentiment